Skip to content

 Digital identification & international standards

-AIDC Conference 2025: At the leading Nordic conference for Auto-ID, RFID and IoT, Rödding shows how international data standards and interoperable identification systems are becoming the basis for digital product ecosystems.
+AIDC Conference 2025: At the leading Nordic conference for Auto-ID, RFID and IoT, Rödding shows how international data standards and interoperable identification systems are becoming the foundation of digital product ecosystems.

-"The go-live of the EU DPP register in July 2026 marks the end of the political announcements phase.
+"The launch of the EU DPP register in July 2026 marks the end of the political announcement phase.
 The Digital Product Passport will become operational.
-From this moment on, it will no longer be a question of what companies declare, but whether their products can exist systemically."
+From that moment on, it will no longer be a question of what companies declare, but whether their products can exist within the system architecture."

-Thomas L. Rödding in the ESB Marketing Network, January 2026
+Thomas L. Rödding in ESB Marketing Network, January 2026

 Summary & Updates